timschott/interview-prep/ds/ml-conceptual.md

   * if you draw large, random samples from a populations, the means of those samples will be distributed normally around the population mean
   * you can game this out by noting the variance of the sample mean drops to 0 as the number of samples becomes very large
   * for example, 1000 fair coin flips can be modeled by a normal dist N~(500, 250)
+  * thanks to CLT we *know* the population mean just from taking a large enough sample
 * what is the law of large numbers?
   * sample mean gets closer to the expected value as sample size increases
   * ie, as we flip a coin, more and more, the observed p(heads) will get closer to p(tails)